sp12102001/sitsandgiggles/README.md

 - **Save/Load Progress**: Export and import your game state
 - **Print/Export**: Generate PDF-ready version for offline solving
 - **Responsive Design**: Works on desktop and mobile devices
+- **SITS Focus**: Uses authentic Student Information Technology System entity codes

 ## 🎮 How to Play

 1. **Generate a New Crossword**: Click "Generate New Crossword" to create a random puzzle
-2. **Read the Clues**: View descriptions in the "Across" and "Down" sections
+2. **Read the Clues**: View SITS entity descriptions in the "Across" and "Down" sections
-3. **Enter Answers**: Click on numbered cells and type the entity codes
+3. **Enter Answers**: Click on numbered cells and type the 3-4 letter SITS entity codes (e.g., STU, COU, MOD)
 4. **Navigate**: Use arrow keys or click clues to move between words
 5. **Check Progress**: Use "Check Answers" to see correct/incorrect entries
 6. **Get Help**: Use "Show Solution" if you're stuck